 There are three separate service areas in our distribution system (see map):

-We are experiencing discolored water in the Dover Main System—specifically in the main pressure zone.
+We experienced discolored water in the Dover Main System—specifically in the main pressure zone.

 Prior to December 2021, when Aquarion acquired the water systems, there were periods of discolored water in the water systems.
 This discolored water was caused by naturally occurring iron and manganese in the water from the three wells at the Francis Street wellfield.